membrane/api-gateway/distribution/examples/service-discovery-with-etcd/README.txt

 NOTICE: THIS IS A DRAFT

-DYNAMIC FORWARDING TO SERVICE PROXIES
+Service discovery with etcd

-The publisher publishes call details for services to "the cloud".
+The publisher publishes endpoint details for services to "the cloud".
 The configurator reads those details from "the cloud" and dynamically forwards to those services

 RUNNING THE EXAMPLE

-In this example we will start a self-publishing service that responds with "hello" that is forwarded to from a different service.
+In this example we will start a self-publishing service that responds with "hello" that can be called from another service without knowledge of the endpoint

-x.
-Download etcd: go to "https://github.com/coreos/etcd/releases/", scroll down to the "Downloads" section and pick the version for your operating system
+1. Download etcd: go to "https://github.com/coreos/etcd/releases/", scroll down to the "Downloads" section and pick the version for your operating system
-x.
-Extract etcd in any directory and start etcd
+2. Extract etcd in any directory and start etcd
-x.
-Execute the Configurator/configurator.bat
+3. In the membrane folder go to "examples/service-discovery-with-etcd/"
+4. Execute "configurator/start.bat"
-x.
-Open your favorite browser and go to "localhost:9001", this opens the admin console of the configurator
+5. Open your favorite browser and go to "localhost:9001", this opens the admin console of the configurator
-x.
-Notice that "Console" is the only available service, "Console" is the admin console
+6. Notice that "Console" is the only available service, "Console" is the admin console
-x.
-Execute the Publisher/publisher.bat
+7. Execute the publisher/start.bat
-x.
-Open another tab in your browser and go to "localhost:8081/helloResponseService", this is a service from the publisher
+8. Open another tab in your browser and go to "localhost:8081/myService" and receive "hello" as response, this is a service from the publisher
-x.
-Go back to the admin console window and refresh the page, another service should appear
+9. Go back to the admin console window and refresh the page, another service should appear
-x.
-Open another tab in your browser and go to "localhost:8080/helloResponseService", this is a service from the configurator
+10. Open another tab in your browser and go to "localhost:8080/myService" and receive "hello" as response, this is a service from the configurator
-x.
-Exit the publisher.bat
+11. Exit the publisher.bat and wait 20 seconds.
-x.
-Go back to the admin console window and refresh the page, the second service should disappear
+12. Go back to the admin console window and refresh the page, the second service should disappear